jrheard/blog/_drafts/quinto.md

 brunner

 [^1]: This is all computer programs.
+[^2]: When I first heard about ClojureScript, it sounded like a wacky idea.
+I am delighted to have been proven so completely wrong.
+If you also think that ClojureScript is a wacky idea, you might enjoy [this talk](https://www.youtube.com/watch?v=gsffg5xxFQI).
-[^2]: The built-in version of `instrument` [does not verify that your `fdef`s' `:ret` type annotations are respected](https://www.reddit.com/r/Clojure/comments/7g4fl0/are_return_types_a_black_eye_for_clojure/dqglxv5/?context=3).
+[^3]: The built-in version of `instrument` [does not verify that your `fdef`s' `:ret` type annotations are respected](https://www.reddit.com/r/Clojure/comments/7g4fl0/are_return_types_a_black_eye_for_clojure/dqglxv5/?context=3).
 [Orchestra](https://github.com/jeaye/orchestra) has a drop-in replacement for `instrument` that solves this problem nicely.
-[^3]: Later on, when I was tracking down a few performance issues, I realized that one of these asserts was getting run in the bottom of a hot loop; moving the assert somewhere less sensitive fixed my performance problem.
+[^4]: Later on, when I was tracking down a few performance issues, I realized that one of these asserts was getting run in the bottom of a hot loop; moving the assert somewhere less sensitive fixed my performance problem.
 [Classic](https://thedailywtf.com/articles/The-Speedup-Loop).

 {% javascript quinto %}
 <script type="text/javascript">quinto.core.main()</script>